-In February 1939, Fenemore joined the Royal Air Force Volunteer Reserve as an airman training to become a pilot.
-He trained at RAF Sydenham No. 24 Elementary and Reserve Flying Training School until the end of August 1939.
+In February 1939, Fenemore joined the Royal Air Force Volunteer Reserve as an airman training to become a Pilot.
+He trained at R.A.F.
+Sydenham, Belfast with No. 24 Elementary and Reserve Flying Training School until the end of August 1939.

-July saw Fenemore on the move again with a posting to RAF 219 Squadron at Catterick on 9th July 1940.
-Between 13th and 17th July 1940, he moved back to Northern Ireland, flying with RAF 245 Squadron at RAF Aldergrove, Crumlin, Co.
+July saw Fenemore on the move again with a posting to R.A.F.
+219 Squadron at Catterick, Yorkshire, England on 9th July 1940.
+Between 13th and 17th July 1940, he moved back to Northern Ireland, flying with R.A.F.
+245 Squadron from R.A.F.
+Aldergrove, Co.
 Antrim.
-His first operational sortie with 245 Squadron came on 21st July 1940.
-His last with them was on 26th September 1940.
+His first operational sortie with R.A.F.
+245 Squadron came on 21st July 1940.
+His last was on 26th September 1940.

-The young Hurricane pilot’s final posting to RAF 501 Squadron took place on 30th September 1940 and he made his way to the Kenley Aerodrome in Surrey.
-His first sortie with 501 Squadron came on 7th October 1940.
+Fenemore’s final posting to R.A.F.
+501 Squadron took place on 30th September 1940 and he made his way to the R.A.F.
+Kenley, Surrey, England.
+His first sortie with R.A.F.
+501 Squadron came on 7th October 1940.
 A little over a week later, the 20-year-old pilot died in action.

-While serving with RAF 501 Squadron, Sergeant Fenemore took part in the Battle of Britain campaign.
-Fenemore was piloting Hawker Hurricane Mk I V6722 SD-V shot down at 0815hrs on 15th October 1940.
+While serving with R.A.F.
+501 Squadron, Sergeant Fenemore took part in the Battle of Britain campaign.
+Fenemore the Pilot of Hawker Hurricane Mk I V6722 SD-V shot down at 0815hrs on 15th October 1940.

-Hurricane V6722 took off from Kenley early in the morning of 15th October 1940.
-Over Redhill, Surrey, south of London, he engaged the enemy at 0815hrs.
-In combat with Messerschmitt ME109s, the young pilot’s Hurricane went down under fire.
-The plane crashed at Posterngate Farm, Godstone, Tandridge, Surrey.
+The Hurricane took off from Kenley early in the morning of 15th October 1940.
+Over Redhill, Surrey, England, he engaged the enemy at 0815hrs.
+In combat with Messerschmitt ME109s, Fenemore’s Hurricane went down under fire.
+The plane crashed at Posterngate Farm, Godstone, Tandridge, Surrey, England.
 Sergeant Fenemore died at the scene.

 Long after the incident, the London Air Museum excavated the wreckage.
 The Royal Air Force declared the craft a write-off in 1940.
 Tangmere Military Aviation Museum saved some items but they no longer make up part of the collection.